Database on food systems updated with statistics on water, methane, food security and soya

 As methane is a short-lived greenhouse gas, reducing those emissions from animal agriculture is one of the quickest and most effective ways to mitigate or even drastically reduce global warming.4

-Food security and soy
+Food security and soya

 The section on food security shows that resilient food systems need crops that can withstand climate change as well as market disruptions.
 Shifting towards plant-rich diets and diverse crop production enhances sustainability and global food availability.

-However, the vast majority of soy grown today is used to feed farmed animals.
+However, the vast majority of soya grown today is used to feed farmed animals.
 Because raising animals for meat is inherently inefficient – requiring large amounts of feed to produce relatively small amounts of food – enormous quantities of soy are consumed by farmed animals, causing considerable environmental degradation

 ENDS